buenos-casa/analysis/README.md

 price_pred.py generated the file for price gap prediction, or rather, ranked features by importance in driving the price gap on a yearly basis.
 Results are of the format: Year_rankedFeatures_gapPred.csv. note that 2018 was not created because there are was only one data point for this year after undergoing filtering. [authored by Breanna]

+Files of the format: year_gap_feat_influence are based from the price gap prediction feature selection results.
+Rather than scores, features are assigned a percentage of influence based on the scores.